USS Essex (CV-9): Bay of Pigs and Cuban Missile Crisis

 In April 1961, Essex steamed out of Quonset Point on a two-week "routine training" cruise, purportedly to support the carrier qualification of a squadron of Navy pilots.
-Twelve A4D Skyhawks from VA-34 stationed at NAS Cecil Field, Florida flew aboard.
+Twelve A4D Skyhawks from VA-34 stationed at NAS Cecil Field, Florida, flew aboard.
 VS-34 aircraft had been removed to make room for VA-34's aircraft.
 VA-34's support enlisted crew flew aboard in C1A COD aircraft.
-The A4D-2 were armed with 2 20mm Mk-12 cannons loaded with "service" ammo and one LAU-3a 19 shot 2.75 FFAR pod with "anti-tank" warheads mounted on the centerline ejector rack, Station 3.
+The A4D-2 were armed with two 20 mm Mk-12 cannons loaded with "service" ammo and one LAU-3a 19 shot 2.75 FFAR pod with "antitank" warheads mounted on the centerline ejector rack, Station 3.
 After several days at sea, all their identifying markings were crudely obscured with flat gray paint.
-They began flying two aircraft missions day only.
-Not generally known to Essex crew was that they had been tasked to provide air support to CIA-sponsored bombers during the ill-fated Bay of Pigs Invasion.
-Cuba's leader Castro knew the Essex was off the Cuban Coast but the US Navy denied that claim.
+They began flying two aircraft missions by day only.
+Not generally known to the Essex crew, they had been tasked to provide air support to CIA-sponsored bombers during the ill-fated Bay of Pigs Invasion.
+Cuba's leader Castro knew the Essex was off the Cuban coast, but the US Navy denied that claim.
 The naval aviation part of the mission was aborted by President John F. Kennedy at the last moment and the Essex crew was sworn to secrecy.
-Returning home and while at sea VA-34's aircraft hastily repainted "national stars and bars" by all available enlisted personnel, then flew off and landed at NAS Jacksonville, Florida and underwent professional repainting at the NARF Naval Aviation Rework facility.
+Returning home and while at sea, VA-34's aircraft were hastily repainted "national stars and bars" by all available enlisted personnel, then flew off and landed at NAS Jacksonville, and underwent professional repainting at the NARF Naval Aviation Rework facility.
 The planes then flew a few miles over to her home base at NAS Cecil Field.
 The entire VA-34 crew was sworn to secrecy.
-In 1967-68 VA-34's crew was awarded the Navy and Marine Expeditionary medal.
+In 1967–68, VA-34's crew was awarded the Navy and Marine Expeditionary medals.

 Later in 1961, Essex completed a "People to People" cruise to Northern Europe with ports of call in Rotterdam, Hamburg, and Greenock.
-During the Hamburg visit over one million visitors toured Essex.
+During the Hamburg visit, over one million visitors toured Essex.
 During her departure, Essex almost ran aground in the shallow Elbe River.
-On her return voyage to the United States she ran into a severe North Atlantic storm (January 1962) and suffered major structural damage.
+On her return voyage to the United States, she ran into a severe North Atlantic storm (January 1962) and suffered major structural damage.
 In early 1962, she went into dry dock in the Brooklyn Navy Yard for a major overhaul.

-Essex had just finished her six-month-long overhaul and was at Guantanamo Bay Naval Base for sea trials when President Kennedy placed a naval "quarantine" on Cuba in October 1962, in response to the discovered presence of Soviet missiles in that country (see Cuban Missile Crisis).
+Essex had just finished her six-month-long overhaul and was at Guantanamo Bay Naval Base for sea trials when President Kennedy placed a naval "quarantine" on Cuba in October 1962, in response to the discovered presence of Soviet missiles in that country.
 The word "quarantine" was used rather than "blockade" for reasons of international law, Kennedy reasoned that a blockade would be an act of war, and war had not been declared between the U.S. and Cuba.
 Essex spent over a month in the Caribbean as one of the US Navy ships enforcing this "quarantine", returning home just before Thanksgiving.